Writing for Humans in an Algorithm’s World

 As a copywriter, I’ve spent years balancing the technical with the creative when writing for the web:

-- Technical: The boring 'must-haves' — keywords, metadata, structured data, content hierarchy, domain authority, etc.
+- Technical: The boring 'must-haves' — keywords, metadata, structured data, content hierarchy, scannability, domain authority, etc.

 - Creative: The things that make people feel something and connect with your work — tone, emotion, humor, and story.